QuantumCoderrr/Cine-Scope/README.md

 ## 🤝 Contributing

 Pull requests are welcome!
-If you want to improve Cine-Scope or add features, feel free to fork and PR.

----
+Please check out the [CONTRIBUTING.md](./CONTRIBUTING.md) file for guidelines, local setup, and what you can work on.

 ## 🧑‍💻 Author